 The Kao Group designs and manufactures products in compliance with product-related laws and regulations and in conformance with strict standards it has set voluntarily.
 At the development stage prior to launch, the Kao Group thoroughly carries out testing, studies and research to confirm safety.
-After launch, the Kao Group strives to further improve quality by collecting feedback, requests and other information regarding products through the Customer Communication Center.
+After launch, the Kao Group strives to further improve quality by centrally collecting feedback, requests and other information regarding products through Customer Communication Centers in each country and sharing it throughout the Group.